How to Get Crayon Off the Wall: 5 Best Methods (Tested)

 Water and Dish Soap

 To clean the crayon marks, wet a soft microfiber cloth, add dish soap, and rub until the cloth is sudsy.
 Be careful not to oversaturate the wall.
-You can rinse the soap with another cloth dipped in water and then dry the wall with a towel.
+You can rinse the soap with another cloth dipped in water and then dry the area with a towel.

 Vinegar and Water